-Every time I walk into a fly shop I am magically attracted by the shelves of flies that are the backbone of a legitimate fly fishing store.
+Every time I walk into a fly shop I am magically attracted by the shelves of flies.
+How to store them I’ll show you in this fly box guide.

-Although I have amassed hundreds of patterns over the years, I still find myself going through the boxes of flies again and again picking a few here and there.
-Back at home I take out the new patterns and start to reshuffle my fly boxes of dry flies, wet flies, nymphs, emergers, streamers, terrestrials, etc., a never ending process, a fun process however, at least for me.
+I have amassed hundreds of patterns over the years.
+Still I find myself going through the boxes of flies again and again picking a few here and there.
+Back at home I take out the new patterns and start to reshuffle my boxes of dry flies, wet flies, nymphs, emergers, streamers, terrestrials.
+It’s a never ending process, a fun process however, at least for me.

 The next question that always arises is which fly box to choose for which situation.
 My general preference is to reduce my gear and go out to the water with the least amount of things in my pockets.
 Sure, there are situations when you need a certain range of different types of flies.
 Still, I then try to choose a few from each category (dries, wet flies, emergers, terrestrials, etc.) and put them all in one or two boxes.
 I simply don’t like cramped pockets of my jacket, vest or waders.
 It feels bulky and hinders my casting.

-A tiny fly box the size of a box of matches (top right one)
+A tiny box the size of a box of matches (top right one)

-If you are a traditionalist, another great option especially for dry flies are aluminum boxes such as the classic model by Richard Wheatley of England.
+If you are a traditionalist a great option especially for dry flies are aluminum boxes such as the classic model by Richard Wheatley of England.
 They have a neat mechanism with mechanical springs that pop open the different compartments.
 Here again the transparency helps with the preselection of your next pattern.

-The only disadvantage I see in this type of fly box is the storing system.
+The only disadvantage I see in this type of box is the storing system.
 Although they look neat and tight, the small metal clips don’t always secure the fly 100%.
-Oftentimes when I take out the fly box after fishing a full day with a lot of wading involved, the flies have slipped or come loose entirely.
+Oftentimes when I take out the Richard Wheatley fly boxes after fishing a full day with a lot of wading involved, the flies have slipped or come loose entirely.
 So be careful when opening the box, especially while standing in the water.

-When the flies get larger in size for species such as sea trout, salmon or hucho hucho, I still try to keep the boxes as slim as possible.
+The flies get larger in size for species such as sea trout, salmon or hucho hucho.
+Then I still try to keep the boxes as slim as possible.
 For seatrout flies I have relied on a simple model by Guideline that has a slit system as well.
 It allows me to store smaller patterns and bigger streamers as well.

 For salmon I have relied on similar builds.
 I mostly use two fly cases.
 One of them holds smaller salmon flies and also the hooks for the tube flies.
 In the other one I store large tube flies.

-The newest addition to my collection of fly boxes is the Tacky Big Bug Box.
+The newest addition to my collection of fly cases is the Tacky Big Bug Box.
 It features the same slit silicone system as the smaller fly cases I use for wet flies and nymphs.
-It can hold large streamers of 4 to 5” with its silhouette remaining slim.
+The Tacky can hold large streamers of 4 to 5” with its silhouette remaining slim.
 It is a great choice for streamers to target big predators such as hucho hucho or pike.

-The Tacky Big Bug Box (on the left), a nice streamer fly box
+The Tacky Big Bug Box (on the left)

 Special thanks to: